francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 In this illustration, the sender sends three QUIC packets through the network channel.
 Packets 1 and 2 carry one source symbol each and packet 3 carries one repair symbol protecting the two source symbols.
-Packet 2 is lost due to network imperfection preventing SOURCE_SYMBOL(2) from being received through the network channel.
+The source symbols each carry application data (APP_DATA), e.g. through STREAM frames Packet 2 is lost due to network imperfection preventing SOURCE_SYMBOL(2) from being received through the network channel.
 The FEC decoder reconstructs SOURCE_SYMBOL(2) by combining SOURCE_SYMBOL(1) and REPAIR_SYMBOL.
 SOURCE_SYMBOL(2) is thus received through the coding channel.
 Note that SOURCE_SYMBOL(2) is not received as a packet since QUIC packets are only exchanged through the network channel.
 On the other hand, source symbols are carried by QUIC packets through the network channel and sent directly to the decoder through the coding channel..

 # FEC and the loss recovery mechanism